grame-cncm/faustcourse/session2/Lesson 3.md

 process = 1, 44100 : @;
 ```

 We you will run the program you will here a click after 1 second due to the signal rising from 0 to 1.
-You will another click when you stop the program.
+You will ear another click when you stop the program (*** explain***)

 There is a special notation to indicate a one sample delay : the apostrophe character (`'`).
-For example `1'` means one delay by 1 sample and is equivalent to `1:mem` and `1,1:@`.
+For example `1'` means one delay by 1 sample and is equivalent to `1:mem` and `1,1:@`. (slide)

-Using this notation we can produce a Dirac impulse a signal that is always 0 except at time 0 where it is 1:
+Using this notation we can produce a Dirac impulse, a signal that is always 0 except at time 0 where it is 1:

 ```
 dirac = 1-1';